36104 Data Visualisation and Narratives

 Teaching and learning strategies

-Online Preparation and Assignments: from the pre-semester Preparation and Orientation weeks to the end of the subject students will be completing online activities that are designed to prepare them for intensive workshops on campus and client data challenges.
+Online Preparation and Assignments: from the pre-semester Preparation and Orientation weeks to the end of the subject students will be completing online activities that are designed to prepare them for intensive activities on campus.
 A range of online media applications will be used to provide specific resources and activities that students complete before coming to each on-campus session.
-Online media also provide the platform to share information and encourage interaction between students, staff, stakeholders and industry experts.
-This subject uses the CIC Around networked learning tool, for students to develop critical thinking and written communication skills; and peer assessment techniques and tools, for students to reflect on the most effective ways to communicate a message by visualising data.

-Intensive Workshops: Dynamic and interactive workshop sessions will include in-class exercises and presentations that provide opportunities to develop innovative practice suited to data science contexts and industry professionals.
+Interactive face-to-face sessions: Dynamic and interactive face-to-face sessions will include in-class exercises and presentations that provide opportunities to develop innovative practice suited to data science contexts and industry professionals.
 Presentation and discussion formats involve introductions to innovative practice and tools as well as critical debate and reflection of learning in context.
-Clients and industry experts will be partners in the program.
+Guest speakers and industry experts will be partners in the program.

 Professional Development Portfolio: Portfolio thinking will continue to frame students' curation, consolidation and communication of evidence of their learning and development of graduate attributes and their professional evolution.
 The portfolio environment provides a key platform for building an individual professional narrative, as well as personal reflection upon and integration of visualisation and ‘story-telling’ work done in class and in teams.
 Students will be developing their personal ‘toolkit’ of visualisation and narrative strategies and tools within their portfolio.
 Regular feedback opportunities from peers and the teaching team are built into class sessions, assignments and online activities.

 Building compelling visuals: understand design principles that underpin all good visualisations